keramics/keramics/docs/formats/src/ewf.md

 > header2 section) are set to: Thu Jan  1 00:00:00 1970.
 Where the time is
 > dependent on the time zone and daylight savings.

+> Note that in a Logicube Dossier generated header2 section an additional emtpy
+> value in the 4th line was observed.
+The number of values in the 3rd and 4th
+> can differ.

 ##### <a name="sources_category1"></a>Sources category

 Line 6 the srce category contains information about acquisition sources.